eda-ricercatore/admin-notes/skill-set/higher-end-roles/computer-security.md

 	- Expertise with authentication protocols like OAuth2, SAML, OpenID, LDAP
 	- Expertise in Cisco AnyConnect / ASA products
 + skill set:
+	- Experience with MDM solutions like Jamf, Intune, etc.
+	- Experience with SAML based single sign-on solutions and SaaS tools such as Slack and Google Workspace (formerly GSuite/G Suite)
++ skill set:
+	- GitHub Security Telemetry is seeking a highly talented and motivated security engineer to drive security initiatives that affect the security of millions of developers around the world.
+The role involves designing, building, and supporting the security telemetry services and tools that allow GitHub to deliver the best developer experience to its internal employees and the rest of the world.
+The ideal candidate will share a passion for engineering solutions to complex security problems.
+	- Development and implement appropriate and effective telemetry solutions to help mitigate threats and risks
+	- Endpoint vulnerability management
+	- Provide subject matter expertise on telemetry solutions
+	- Provide technical leadership while working across the company on critical security initiatives
+	- You have knowledge of telemetry systems/tools, like ELK, Splunk, Azure Data Explorer, and TICK stacks
+	- You have operational experience with Nessus, Qualys or similar scanning tools
+	- Familiarity with configuration management software such as Puppet, Chef, Ansible, or Salt
+	- Experience using Linux day-to-day in a production environment
+	- Working knowledge of security telemetry best practices and threat landscape
+	- Experience working in a decentralized and geographically distributed environment
+	- Experience working in or partnering with a threat detection or incident response teams
+	- Excellent written and verbal communication skills
+	- A proven track record of taking technical requirements, developing proof of concepts, and developing mature systems.
+	- A passion and proven ability to drive security that is frictionless, collaborative and effective
+	- Experience using software version control systems/Git and GitHub
+	- Ability to engineer solutions using Python, Ruby or Go
++ Experience with security technologies (SSO, SAML, Okta etc).
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.